hashicorp/terraform-provider-google/website/docs/r/vertex_ai_feature_online_store.html.markdown

 * `name` -
   (Required)
   The resource name of the Feature Online Store.

-* `region` -
-  (Required)
-  The region of feature online store. eg us-central1
+This value may be up to 60 characters, and valid characters are [a-z0-9_].
+The first character cannot be a number.

 - - -